josephwright/josephwright.github.io/_posts/2009-10-05-the-dtx-format.md

 ## `ltxdoc`: documenting the source

-The `ltxdoc` class is the typesetting part of the dtx format.
-The idea is that the dtx is read in by a driver file, which actually does the typesetting.
-When the dtx is read in this way, the comment characters are ignored, meaning that what DocStrip sees as comments are the source for typesetting the dtx.
-In practice, most dtx files are written so that the driver is part of the dtx itself.
-The driver part of a dtx is normally very simple
+The `ltxdoc` class is the typesetting part of the `.dtx` format.
+The idea is that the `.dtx` is read in by a driver file, which actually does the typesetting.
+When the `.dtx` is read in this way, the comment characters are ignored, meaning that what DocStrip sees as comments are the source for typesetting the `.dtx`.
+In practice, most `.dtx` files are written so that the driver is part of the `.dtx` itself.
+The driver part of a `.dtx` is normally very simple

 ```latex
 \documentclass{ltxdoc}